jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * what color is the light now?
 * is the timer done?

-and the :ref:`truth table` for the cases where the traffic light is :red:`RED` is
+and the :ref:`truth table` for if the Traffic Light is :red:`RED` is

 ================  ===============  =================  =================
 current light     timer            walk button        show